openframeworks/ofBook/02_cplusplus_basics/chapter.md

 ### Conversational Slang

 Sometimes I say C, and sometimes I say C++.
 Since they are closely related, perhaps you can understand how they are almost synonymous.
 I also leave out the ++ because I am talking about both languages!
 C++ is almost a superset of C (see figure 17), so when I talk about the properties of C, I am usually also talking about the properties of C++.
 To make things worse, the greater slang of C applies to all the C-something languages.
 Let's say you are a famous code artist presenting at the EyeO festival and a member of the audience asks you to talk about the programming of your piece.
 You may have used a combination of C++, C, and Objective-C on Mac OS X to make your OpenFrameworks project happen (not to mention Java and C# on your Linode server), but because simplicity is elegant, and because you only have 2 minutes left before they kick you off stage, your answer is shortened - and you say "I wrote it in C".
-Perhaps later when that audience member buys you a drink, you can be more specific about all the strains of C-language you actually used.
+Perhaps later when that audience member talks to you individually, you can be more specific about all the strains of C-language you actually used.
 Like most slang, relaxed conversational use of "C" is also context-sensitive.
 Sometimes preemptively simplifying speech like that is inappropriate when you are speaking to known engineers, developers, and hackers.
 In that case, saying C when you mean C++ might be construed as fronting!

 ![Figure 17.
 C++ is a non-strict superset of C](images/non-strict-superset.png "Figure 17.
 C++ is a non-strict superset of C")